There are four linked posts in this set:

 A consumer bike speed detector knows when a wheel has made a complete rotation and it will use Bluetooth to send that information.
 If you stop (or start) suddenly, the controller for the sensors can be sure you have stopped about three seconds later.² My notes (and complaints) on working with a consumer sensor are here.

-I built my own speedometer that detects every time the wheel moves one eighth of a rotation.
-It can tell you an accurate cadence reading in 1.8 seconds and the controller knows a complete stop (or start) has happened within 0.1 seconds.³
+I built my own speedometer that detects every time the wheel moves 1/60th of a rotation.
+It can tell you an accurate cadence reading with just 0.30 seconds worth of data and the controller knows a complete stop (or start) has happened within 0.1 seconds.³

-(this is for a stationary exercise bike by the way, I’d build something different for general riding)
+(this is for a stationary spin bike, I’d build something different for general riding)

 Here is the rig: